Vladimir284/Youtube_downloader/Readme.md

 ## Usage

-`python3 playlist_downloader.py [options] playlist_url`
+`python3 playlist_downloader.py [youtube/playlist] [option] [arg] playlist_url`

 ### Options and arguments

-- -d : print debug information\n" # Fixme how to enable debugging from beginning
 - -h : print this help message and exit
 - -i : print information about playlist and exit
-- -s : turn off output messages and warnings\n" Fixme same here
 - --dir=[name]           : set directory for output videos (implicitly current working directory)
+- --playlist : set script download on youtube playlist
 - --resolution=[int+p]   : specify quality (pixels) in which should be playlist downloaded (max. quality implicitly)
 - --format=[audio/video] : specify format in which should be playlist downloaded (implicitly mp3)
 - --help                 : print this help message and exit
 - --version              : view version of script and exit
+- --youtube : set script to download youtube video

 ## Error codes of playlist downloader